 Rarely.
 Acupuncture is extremely safe when performed by an experienced acupuncturist.
 Side effects can include minor bleeding or bruising, a dull or full feeling where the needle is inserted, and mild sleepiness.
 More serious side effects such as infection, broken needles or lung puncture are extremely rare.

 Can acupuncture be used in children?

 Yes!
-Dr. Kemper's research at Boston Children's Hospital (Harvard Medical School) showed that children could benefit from acupuncture.
+Research at Boston Children's Hospital (Harvard Medical School) showed that children could benefit from acupuncture.
 UCLA, Boston Children's and Seattle Children's Hospitals have pediatric acupuncture programs.

 Are there acupuncturists in our community?

 Yes!
 In 2009, we surveyed 90 acupuncturists in our region.
 Three met the criteria we developed at Harvard Medical School:

 - in practice for at least one year

 - willing to accept referrals from our physicians